swata7/swata7/README.md

 ### 👋 Hey there!
 I'm João Guilherme

-🐍 Developer in training, focused on Python
+👨‍💻 Developer in training, focused on HTML,CSS and JavaScript
 🧱 Building my journey to become a systems analyst / front end
 🚀 Always looking to learn, grow, and create cool stuff with code 🎨 Mastering HTML, CSS, and JavaScript to build awesome front-end projects.